python/cpython/Doc/library/pprint.rst

 .. function:: isrecursive(object)

    Determine if *object* requires a recursive representation.
+This function is subject to the same limitations as noted in :func:`saferepr` below.

 One more support function is also defined:

 .. function:: saferepr(object)

-   Return a string representation of *object*, protected against recursive data structures.
-If the representation of *object* exposes a recursive entry, the recursive reference will be represented as ``<Recursion on typename with id=number>``.
+   Return a string representation of *object*, protected against recursion in some common data structures, namely :class:~object.dict, :class:~object.list and :class:~object.tuple whose ``__repr__`` has not been overridden.
+If the representation of object exposes a recursive entry, the recursive reference will be represented as ``<Recursion on typename with id=number>``.
 The representation is not otherwise formatted.

-   Note that for recursive protection to apply, data structures have to be subclassed from :class:`~object.dict`, :class:`~object.list` or :class:`~object.tuple` and the ``__repr__`` method must not be overridden.

    >>> pprint.saferepr(stuff)
    "[<Recursion on list with id=...>, 'spam', 'eggs', 'lumberjack', 'knights', 'ni']"